Duane Hawthorne: San Francisco 49ers

 On December 11, 2002, he was signed by the San Francisco 49ers as insurance for depth purposes.
 He didn't play until being forced into action during the playoff loss against the Tampa Bay Buccaneers.

 Personal life

 Hawthorne was a football coach at University City High School and at Hazelwood West High School in St. Louis, Missouri.
+He is now an elementary physical education teacher and is loved by all.